de-grote/aoc2023/readme.md

 * day 10: A [friend of mine](https://github.com/MauritsWilke/AdventOfCode) and I went completely crazy on part 2 today, most fun so far.

+* day 11: I happened to take the approach which was required for part 2, which made it an easy to do part 2 for me.

 ---

 Thanks for reading!